What is the National Construction Code?

-The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of buildings throughout Australia.
-It is published and maintained by the Australian Building Codes Board on behalf of and in collaboration with the Australian Government and each State and Territory Government.
+The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of buildings and plumbing and drainage systems throughout Australia.
+It is published and maintained by the Australian Building Codes Board, on behalf of and in collaboration with the Australian Government and each State and Territory Government.

 The NCC is made up of the:

 - Building Code of Australia (BCA), being Volumes One and Two (given effect through the Environmental Planning and Assessment Act 1979)

 - Plumbing Code of Australia, being Volume Three (given effect through the Plumbing and Drainage Act 2011).

 Copies of the NCC can be downloaded for free from the Australian Building Codes Board (ABCB) website.